Henry Plummer -

 tuberculosis and pressure on the Governor by the petition.

-Henry returned to Nevada
+After his release, Henry returned to Nevada

 City, to the bakery and became an avid customer to the many brothels